clarkfitzg/pems_fd/paper/paper.md

 ## Intro

-Traffic engineers model the flow of traffic (vehicles per hour) as a function of traffic density (vehicles per mile).
+Traffic engineers model the __flow__ of traffic (vehicles per hour) as a function of traffic __density__ (vehicles per mile).
 This model dictates how traffic will flow in a given stretch of road, so it is known as the fundamental diagram @daganzo1997fundamentals.

 An inherent problem in understanding the fundamental diagram is that we seldom observe high density traffic.
-Thus we need to look at all the data to find observations in areas of high density.
+How much?

+The median station happened to be on Interstate 80 on the Bay Bridge connecting Oakland and San Francisco, between the toll booth and Yerba Buena Island.

+This paper addresses that problem directly by examining massive amounts of data to incorporate

 The CalTrans PEMS database contains terabytes of historical traffic sensor data.
 Most academic analyses focus on small areas for small time periods.